roketteere/meg-backend/README.md

 The backend of My E-Guardian ensures that all the data is stored, accessed, and managed efficiently.
 The server has been developed with Express and data is managed by Sequelize interacting with a MySQL database.
+Backend is equipped with a dashboard with some details.

 ## Screenshot
 <img width="1484" alt="Screenshot 2023-06-10 at 4 00 06 PM" src="https://github.com/roketteere/meg-backend/assets/1593262/41f5e42e-3d3c-43cf-a76e-b250719a09df">